knight666/portfolio/src/projects/contraband.md

 As the Principal UI Programmer for Something Mighty, I did client work on _Contraband_, a project by Avalanche Studios.
-Working for this client, I was chiefly responsible for implementing the in-game map screens and HUD minimap widget.
-I also introduced code generation for bindings to the [Coherent Gameface](https://coherent-labs.com/products/coherent-gameface/) UI framework using my open-source [Panini](https://github.com/MrHands/Panini) framework for C++ code generation and helped streamline their processes in many areas.
+Working for this client, I was chiefly responsible for implementing the in-game map screens and HUD minimap widget. _Contraband_ uses the [Coherent Gameface](https://coherent-labs.com/products/coherent-gameface/) package for their user interface.

 # In-game map screen textures